our Virtual Museum

 Near Fujairah Fort, this heritage village has a good selection of traditional houses (‘arish) and fishing boats (shasha) made from palm fronds, providing an interesting backdrop to its living reconstruction of traditional life on the east coast.

 Bidiya Mosque, the oldest mosque in the UAE that is still in use, is a unique construction with four small domes held up by central pillar.
-The mountains in the background dwarf two small watchtowers on the hill behind the mosque.
+The mountains in the background dwarf two small watchtowers on the hill behind the recently renovated mosque.
 Nearby is a long tomb dating to the Late Bronze Age, 2000 to 1300 BC.